WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 If you prefer something other than GraphQL, well you forked it, do whatever you want!

+I will be adding more to this, check out the [TODOs](https://github.com/dschinkel/reactjs-fullstack-tdd-kata/projects/1)

 ## Tests

 - Initial Libraries Used: [isolate-components](https://www.npmjs.com/package/isolate-components), [mocha](https://mochajs.org), [chai](https://www.chaijs.com), and [supertest](https://github.com/visionmedia/supertest)